pace-gt/signac_pytorch_plmnist_example/project/analysis/README.md

  - The averages and standard deviations for all the replicates of the provided state points.
  - Any other data final data that is calculated from the state points, which is used as the final results.
  - Any manual plotting files that are run on the final data.
-Manual plotting scripts are sometimes prefferred here, as the data many need manipulated, scaled, etc., in ways are hard to include in any automated and general `actions.py` script.  ated, scaled, etc., in ways are hard to include in any automated and general `project.py` script.
+Manual plotting scripts are sometimes prefferred here, as the data many need manipulated, scaled, etc., in ways are hard to include in any automated and general `actions.py` script.